bluedynamics/bda.plone.orders/README.rst

     To customize this, edit ``rolemap.xml`` in your integration package as needed.

-Permission ``bda.plone.orders.ExportOrders``
+``bda.plone.orders.ExportOrders``
-    This permission grants the user to export orders in CSV format.
+    Grants the user to export orders in CSV format.

     By default, this permission is set for roles: